"Obama's Garden: King of Paring Knives (swords) in the Kitchen Tarot."

 In all the classes I teach, I am only teaching drawing and painting on paper now, using a format very much like my online Lucky Drawing classes.
 I continue to make my art quilts, but no longer teach those processes.
 You can learn quilting from others.
 I teach how to open up and express yourself as an adult who draws.
 I work to convince you that there are no art rules, no right and wrong.
 When you knew that instinctively as a small child, you happily drew and painted wonderful things on paper.
 That innocence is healing, is un-stressing, and is about impossible to find in our adult world.
 We can get it back, while we draw together, with curiosity, eagerness, and joy.

 Drawing is one of our natural skills, and we each deserve to reclaim it.
 Like singing and dancing, like making up poetry without rules or jazz that just improvises, freehand drawing is easy, and it feels good.
 So, that's what I teach now.
-And I will convince you to let go of your adult-self's ideas of right and wrong.
+And I will convince you to let go of your adult-self's ideas of right and wrong in artmaking.
 There's no place for that stuff in real creativity.

 Read all about my Turtle Art Camp - how it works for your weeklong artmaking experience here in Wooster, Ohio, and see the changes I've made to the camp agenda.
 I have many large photos on the Turtle Art Camp page, to show what goes on at this biosphere-like art experience.
 The emphasis in this adult students' art camp is on drawing and painting in large, hardbound sketchbooks now, because I’ve figured out that with these processes, everyone can relax and focus on expressing herself.
 I want my art camp to help you become more open to letting your art flow out later, in whatever medium you want it to be in.

 I started my Turtle Art Camps in 1994 and they're going strong.
-See my 2017 TAC schedule on the main page ot Turtle Moon Studios, along with a link to my current online Lucky Drawing class description and enrollment info.
+See my current TAC schedule on the main page ot Turtle Moon Studios, along with a link to my current online Lucky Drawing class description and enrollment info.

 Many thanks, Lucky / Susan Shie, in Wooster, Ohio.
 9-25-17.